felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 ## Pre-requisites
 * You must have Webots R2022a (or newer) properly configured to work with Python.
-* You must know how to create a robot controller in Python and how to run a simulation.
+* You must know how to create a robot controller in Python and how to run a simulation in Webots.
+* You must have a basic understanding of robot behaviors and how to implement them in Python, as described in the Jupyter Notebook [Implementation of simple robot behaviors](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/robot_behaviors.ipynb).

-If you are still missing any of those, please go back to [Lab 1](../Lab1/ReadMe.md) and complete the corresponding tasks.
+If necessary, please go back to [Lab 1](../Lab1/ReadMe.md) and complete the corresponding tasks.

 ## The e-puck robot
 Webots contains a realistic model of e-puck, a small differential-drive mobile robot.
 The movement of this type of robot is controlled by independently adjusting the speeds of the left and right wheels.